OpsMx/sample-pipelines/README.md

 NOTE:
 1. If you don't want some Pipelines to be created you can comment the particular pipeline save command in create-app.sh before executing it.
 2. And also before executin the pipleines please do modify the Account and Namespace  accordingly
+3. ##### FOR ALL CUSTOM STAGE : Get orca-local from: https://github.com/OpsMx/custom-stages.git